Children's Summer History Fridays

 Experience daily life on the homefront during the American Civil War in the Smith Family Cottage.
 Take a tour of their home before helping with the family’s chores including washing clothes, making butter and grinding corn.

-July 28– Victorian Life
+July 28– Edwardian Life

 Travel back to the early 1900s as you take a tour of the beautiful 1883 John and Lottie Moore Home.
-Experience life in the Victorian period as you attend class in the one-room school, make thaumatropes that will amaze your friends and play historic games on the front lawn.
+Experience life in the Edwardian period as you attend class in the one-room school, make thaumatropes that will amaze your friends and play historic games on the front lawn.

 August 4 – Junior Archeologist